 Minor Impact Claims and Juries

 Insurance companies know that juries are skeptical of plaintiffs claiming injuries that cannot be seen or objectively verified.
-Jurors have a tendency to associate the lack of visible property damage with no injury despite the research and proof that the two do not correlate.
+Jurors tend to associate the lack of visible property damage with no injury despite the research and proof that the two do not correlate.
 Thus, when the property damage is low and no visible injury, a defense lawyer often has a higher chance of successfully arguing to a jury that the vehicle occupants simply “could not have been hurt by such a little fender bender.”
 While the argument may not be scientifically true, all a defense lawyer must do is convince three of the twelve jurors to believe it and the defense wins.

 As a result of the success of the use of low property damage as a defense, insurance companies tend to push Minor impact soft tissue files to trial.
 To have a chance to win, plaintiffs’ lawyers often will have to spend the money to bring expert testimony to try to convince the jury that the plaintiff really is injured in these kinds of cases.
 This kind of expert testimony can be very costly and does not guarantee a win.
 Since most plaintiff’s personal injury attorneys work on a contingency fee basis—meaning they front the expenses and only recover those and get paid a fee if they win—personal injury attorneys tend to be very selective about taking on cases we know are likely to go to trial.